cosmiconfig/cosmiconfig/README.md

 The function `cosmiconfig()` searches for configuration objects and returns a Promise;
 and that Promise resolves with an object containing the information you're looking for.

-So let's say `yourModuleName = 'goldengrahams'` — here's how cosmiconfig will work:
+So let's say `var yourModuleName = 'goldengrahams'` — here's how cosmiconfig will work:

 - Starting from `process.cwd()` (or some other directory defined by `options.cwd`), it looks for configuration objects in three places, in this order:
   1. A `goldengrahams` property in a `package.json` file (or some other property defined by `options.packageProp`);
   2. A `.goldengrahamsrc` file with JSON or YAML syntax (or some other filename defined by `options.rc`);
   3. A `goldengrahams.config.js` JS file exporting the object (or some other filename defined by `options.js`).
 - If none of those searches reveal a configuration object, it moves down one directory and tries again.
 So the search continues in `./`, `../`, `../../`, `../../../`, etc., checking those three locations in each directory.
-- It continues searching until it arrives at your user directory (or some other directory defined by `options.stopDir`).
+- It continues searching until it arrives at your home directory (or some other directory defined by `options.stopDir`).
 - If at any point a parseable configuration is found, the `cosmiconfig()` Promise resolves with its result object.
 - If no configuration object is found, the `cosmiconfig()` Promise resolves with `null`.
 - If a configuration object is found *but is malformed* (causing a parsing error), the `cosmiconfig()` Promise rejects and shares that error (so you should `.catch()` it).

-All this can be overridden by passing a `configPath` option or a `--config` CLI argument to specify a file. cosmiconfig will read that file and try parsing it as JSON, YAML, or JS.
+All this searching can be short-circuited by passing `options.configPath` or a `--config` CLI argument to specify a file. cosmiconfig will read that file and try parsing it as JSON, YAML, or JS.

 ### cosmiconfig(moduleName[, options])